kvanever/github-repo-request-by-username/README.md

 # GitHub Repo Request by Username

 #### This is the week one Epicodus JS class project focused on node.js project setup and API request management.
+This website allows the user to enter a GitHub username into a form, submit it, and see names and descriptions of that username's public repositories.
 Current as of August 5, 2016

 #### By Kevin VanEvery